Hindustan Unilever Ltd slips for fifth straight session

-The benchmark June futures contract for the stock is quoting at Rs 1799.95, up 0.01% on the day.
-Hindustan Unilever Ltd jumped 12.78% in last one year as compared to a 8.72% rally in NIFTY and a 3.68% spurt in the Nifty FMCG index.
+The benchmark June futures contract for the stock is quoting at Rs 1758.2, down 0.05% on the day.
+Hindustan Unilever Ltd jumped 8.97% in last one year as compared to a 10.67% rally in NIFTY and a 2.92% spurt in the Nifty FMCG index.

 Powered by Capital Market - Live News